What is the purpose of a resume ?

 Why a Resume Matters

-Long before you step into an interview—or even get a reply—your resume is already doing the talking.
+Long before you step into an interview — or even get a reply — your resume is already doing the talking.

 It’s the first impression that shapes how a recruiter sees you… or skips you.

 That’s why every word, section, and bullet point matters more than most people realize.
+A resume isn’t just a record — it’s a marketing document for your next opportunity.

 The 3 Core Purposes of a Resume